Should You Leave Your Passport as a Deposit in Thailand?

 - Photocopy: They take a photocopy of the page with your photo in the passport.

-- Cash Deposit: Instead of the original passport, they usually take a cash deposit ranging from 3,000 to 5,000 Baht (for motorcycles) and write this in the contract.
+- Cash Deposit: Instead of your original passport, they usually take a cash deposit between 3,000 and 5,000 Baht (for motorcycles) and write this in the contract.

-- Photography: They allow you to take videos and photos of every point of the vehicle (especially scratches) before you take delivery.
+- Photography: They allow you to take videos and photos of every part of the vehicle (especially scratches) before you take it.

 4. 📝 What Should You Do If Your Passport is Held?

-If you are having an issue with a shop and they are not returning your passport:
+If you are having issues with a shop and they are not returning your passport:

 - Stay calm and call 1155 (Tourist Police) directly.